 Magnesium is plentiful in a variety of fruits, vegetables, nuts, seeds, and whole grains.
 Toxic effects have not been identified from eating food sources rich in magnesium, so if you love these healthy foods, no need to hold back.
 Meet your 300-400mg daily intake by including the following foods in your diet:

-Beans: antioxidant rich black beans offer 120mg of magnesium in 1 cup.
+Antioxidant rich black beans offer 120mg of magnesium in 1 cup.
 Serve vegetarian black bean tacos, make black bean brownies (double bonus because cocoa is so rich in magnesium!), or sprinkle on a salad for added protein and fiber.

-- Whole grains: a variety of whole grains are rich in magnesium. ¾ cup quinoa offers 118 mg magnesium and 1 cup of brown rice contains over 80 mg.
+A variety of whole grains are rich in magnesium. ¾ cup quinoa offers 118 mg magnesium and 1 cup of brown rice contains over 80 mg.

-Nuts: cashews are particularly rich in magnesium; just ¼ cup, you get 117 mg magnesium.
+Cashews are particularly rich in magnesium; just ¼ cup, you get 117 mg magnesium.
 Add cashews to stir fry dishes or grind into a creamy cashew butter to spread on fresh fruit.

-- Seeds: 1 ounce of pumpkin seeds contain 150 mg of magnesium!
+1 ounce of pumpkin seeds contain 150 mg of magnesium!
 Use them year round in trail mix or added to cereal or salads for a magnesium punch to your meals.

-- Spinach: 1 cup of spinach provides 156 mg of magnesium.
+1 cup of spinach provides 156 mg of magnesium.
 Vegetables like spinach and broccoli are rich in magnesium because it is part of the chlorophyll molecule – the compound that makes plants green.
 Add spinach to any salad, omelet, or smoothie for a boost of magnesium and other health benefits.

-Chocolate: one of the most magnesium rich foods, 1 gram of cocoa contains 140mg of magnesium.
+One of the most magnesium rich foods, 1 gram of cocoa contains 140mg of magnesium.
 Blend cocoa powder into smoothies, yogurt, or chia pudding for a non-dessert incorporation of this delicious food.

 Academy of Nutrition and Dietetics.
 Magnesium. http://www.eatright.org/resource/food/vitamins-and-supplements/types-of-vitamins-and-nutrients/magnesium.
 Published 1/31/14.
 Accessed 5/4/16.